What is the role of integral proteins in the cell membrane?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

 Integral proteins play a crucial role in the cell membrane primarily by functioning as channels or transporters.
-These proteins span the lipid bilayer of the membrane and can facilitate the movement of ions, small molecules, and larger substances across the cell membrane.
-This is particularly important because many of these molecules cannot pass through the hydrophobic interior of the membrane by simple diffusion.
+These proteins are embedded within the lipid bilayer and can facilitate the movement of ions and molecules across the membrane, which is essential for maintaining homeostasis within the cell.

 Subscribe